 2. Join a free walking tour

-Every day at 11am and 2pm a free 2-hours walking tour starts in front of Jaffa Gate.
-The tour covers all main sites in the old part of Jerusalem.
+Every day at 11 am, and 2 pm, a free 2-hours walking tour starts in front of Jaffa Gate.
+The tour covers all the main sites in the old part of Jerusalem.
 It is expected to tip the guide at the end of the tour.

 3. Go to the Western Wall

 Aside from the tunnels that take people under the urban, the Western Wall means so much to the locals.
-This is also known as the Wailing Wall because of the laments of people for the temple’s loss in 70AD.
+This is also known as the Wailing Wall because of people’s laments for the temple’s loss in 70AD.
 And today, the place is considered one of Judaism’s holiest sites most people visit.
-In fact, pilgrimages are done here from Zion Gate to Western Wall Plaza.
+In fact, pilgrimages are made here from Zion Gate to Western Wall Plaza.